StochasticBiology/hypertrapsct/README.md

 would reflect cross-sectional observations of states 001 and 011, implicitly corresponding to transitions 000->001 and 000->011.

-A matrix of "before" states may be specified as a matrix in R or a file at the command line, using `initialstates`.
+A matrix of "before" states may be specified as a matrix using `initialstates`.
 For example, including the initial states

 `0 0 1`
 `0 0 1`